 The Treasurer shall be the corporate officer directly charged with the responsibility for the financial affairs of the Association, subject to the instruction issued by the Board of Directors.
-The Treasurer shall be authorized and expected to be acquainted with the details of the financial records maintained by the Association’s management, and to recommend changes in the interest of efficiently or more accurate records, and shall refer to the Board of Directors any items which may seem to be questionable in nature.
-The Treasurer shall assist the Officers of the Association as requested by the President or directed by the Board of Directors.
-The Treasurer shall have check signing authority and shall make such disbursements as may be approved by the Board of Directors, with the following limitations.
-Limitation 1: The Treasurer is responsible to insure there are two written approvals on all expenses in excess of $5,000.
-Limitation 2: Any single expense, loan or mortgage over $25,000 must have the approval of the Board of Directors and a majority of the Membership.
+The Treasurer shall be authorized and expected to be acquainted with the details of the financial records maintained by the Association’s management, and to recommend changes in the interest of efficiently or more accurate records and shall refer to the Board any items which may seem to be questionable in nature.
+The Treasurer shall assist the Officers of the Association as requested by the President or directed by the Board.
+The Treasurer shall have check signing authority and shall make such disbursements as may be approved by the Board, provided that the Treasurer may designate the Executive Director to carry out the duties in this Section.

 Section 8.
 Clerk

-The Clerk or the Clerk=s designee shall be responsible for having the minutes of all meetings of the Board of Directors and Annual Membership Meetings.
-The Clerk shall assist the Officers of the Association as requested by the President or directed by the Board of Directors.
+The Clerk or the Clerk’s designee shall be responsible for having the minutes of all meetings of the Board and Annual Membership Meetings.
+The Clerk shall assist the Officers of the Association as requested by the President or directed by the Board.

 Section 9.
-Automatic Progression To Past President From President

-Upon the election of a new President, the person then serving in that position, will automatically become Immediate Past President of the Corporation and serve two years or until another new President moves into that spot.
-Any sitting President of the Corporation who was not elected as President-elect shall continue to serve on the Board of Directors for two years following his term as Past President of the Corporation.

-Section 10.
 Procedure for the Nomination of Officers and Directors

-A Nominating committee of three (3) Active members who are not Officers or Directors shall be appointed by the President at least thirty (30) days before the annual meeting.
-This committee shall nominate a slate as indicated in the Article VIII and make its report at least fourteen (14) days before the Annual Meeting, and said nominations shall be forwarded to all Active Members by first class mail, postage prepaid at least fourteen (14) days before the Annual Meeting, in addition to the procedure set forth in this section.
+A Nominating Committee of three (3) Active members who are not Officers or Directors shall be appointed by the President at least thirty (30) days before the annual meeting.
+This Nominating Committee shall nominate a slate as indicated in the Article VI and make its report at least fourteen (14) days before the Annual Meeting and said nominations shall be forwarded to all Active Members in accordance with applicable law and the Association’s policies and procedures.
 Active members in good standing may nominate additional candidates for officers and/or director positions from the floor.

-Section 11.
+Section 10.
 Procedure for Election of Officers and Directors

 The Chairman of the Nominating Committee shall preside over the nominations and election of officers and directors.
-The Nominating Committee Chairman shall present the slate of the Nominating Committee shall be and shall accept additional nominees from the floor.
-The Chairman shall conduct an election at the Annual or Special meetings duly called.
-A majority vote of Active members in person or represented by proxy shall constitute an election.
+The Nominating Committee Chairman shall present the slate of the Nominating Committee and shall accept additional nominees from the floor.
+The Chairperson shall conduct an election at the Annual or Special meetings duly called.
+A majority vote of Active members in person or represented by proxy, provided quorum has been met, shall constitute an election.
 Each Active Member Company has one vote and must vote on ballots printed with the information of the Active Member Company, ballots without identifying information will not be counted.
-The President of the Association shall not vote with the ballot from their Active Member Company until all ballots are counted.
-If a tie exists, the president will cast the ballot from the Active Member Company they represent to break the tie.
+The President shall not vote with the ballot from his/her Active Member Company until all ballots are counted.
+If a tie exists, the President will cast the ballot from the Active Member Company he/she represents to break the tie.

-Section 12.
+Section 11.
 Term of Directors